-Latino Service Providers Testimonios Project is looking for twenty (20) young bilingual bicultural women and men from Elise Allen, Piner, Roseland University Prep, Roseland Collegiate Prep, Santa Rosa High School, Sonoma Valley High School, and Santa Rosa Junior College (ages 16-25) who are interested in psychology, counseling, or any mental health career.
+Latino Service Providers Testimonios Project hires (20) young bilingual bicultural women and men from Elsie Allen High School, Piner High School, Roseland University Prep, Roseland Collegiate Prep, Santa Rosa High School, Sonoma Valley High School, and Santa Rosa Junior College (ages 16-25) who are interested in psychology, counseling, or any mental health career.
 The required commitment is a minimum of ONE YEAR, but candidates can renew up to five years, until 2021-2022.

 DUTIES AND RESPONSIBILITIES: